ably-labs/models/docs/replay.md

 ## History

 Internally, the SDK uses this sequence ID to replay messages from the correct point in the stream.
 To do this, the SDK attaches to the channel and subscribes to live messages.
 Live messages are buffered and not yet processed.
 It then paginates backwards through history from the point of attachment using [`untilAttach`](https://ably.com/docs/storage-history/history?lang=javascript#until-attach).
-When a message with the target `sequenceID` is reached, all of the messages from that point forward are flushed to the model to be processed, maintaining continuity with incoming live messages.
+When a message with the target `sequenceId` is reached, all of the messages from that point forward are flushed to the model to be processed, maintaining continuity with incoming live messages.

-If the target `sequenceID` cannot be reached, there is insufficient message history to resume from the correct point and bring the model up to date.
+If the target `sequenceId` cannot be reached, there is insufficient message history to resume from the correct point and bring the model up to date.
 The SDK will then try to sync again with a fresher version of the model state by calling your sync function again.

 ```mermaid